 Discover outback life, Aboriginal culture

-and history, and get up close to native
+and history, and view native wildlife on

-wildlife on this introductory non-exclusive
+this introductory non-exclusive group

 View more climate information & imperial units

 On arrival in Melbourne, you will be met and